 - Brief description of the associated live demonstration or an indication that there is no associated live demonstration.

-- Preference for oral or poster presentation
+- Preference for oral presentation and/or live demonstration

 The MICCAI Society